cintyamilanez/formacao-sre-network-iac/README.md

 # Formação SRE Network IaC

-This project "formacao-sre-network-iac" is about creating a network infrastructure as code using Terraform for an SRE (Site Reliability Engineering) formation.
+This project "**formacao-sre-network-iac**" is about creating a **VPC and subnets network infrastructure** as code using Terraform for an SRE (Site Reliability Engineering) formation.

 ## Usage